coffeegoesincodecomesout/testapp-threepilars-UWL/README.md

 ```

 4. Deploy the contents of this repo
- - setting Access_key and access_key secret variables for loki in 02_loggingstack.yaml
+ - setting Access_key and access_key_id secret variables for loki in 02_loggingstack.yaml

 ```
 oc apply -Rf .